RakeshKanzariya2218/Kubernetes/Day-14-ServiceAccount/README.md

 - if you want to update the seervicerole account then run bellow command and edit the policy.

       - kubectl edit sa s3-access-sa -n default

 - if policy adit then edit directly.
        - create role attach required permissiion and edit role arn in serviceaccount role.

 ----------------------------------------------------------------

 1. List all ServiceAccounts in default namespace

--kubectl get sa
+  - kubectl get sa

 2. List ServiceAccounts in a specific namespace

--kubectl get sa -n kube-system
+   - kubectl get sa -n kube-system

 3. Describe a ServiceAccount (to see IAM role annotations for IRSA)

--kubectl describe sa s3-access-sa -n default
+   - kubectl describe sa s3-access-sa -n default

 4. Get YAML output for a ServiceAccount

--kubectl get sa s3-access-sa -n default -o yaml                # This is useful to confirm the OpenID Connect annotation is there.
+    - kubectl get sa s3-access-sa -n default -o yaml                # This is useful to confirm the OpenID Connect annotation is there.

 5.If you want to update the ServiceAccount annotation

--kubectl edit sa s3-access-sa -n default
+     - kubectl edit sa s3-access-sa -n default

 ------------------------------------------------------------------